v0.5.0

 Single vs Multi-Column Sorting

-By default, sorting is single-column only, meaning when you sort by a new column, any previous sort is cleared.
+By default, sorting is single-column - sorting by a new column clears previous sorts.

 multiSort: true